Billy Squier: Brief resurgence (1985–1993)

 Squier spent the next three years working on his sixth full-length album, Hear & Now, which was released in 1989.
-The album peaked at #64, but sold only 300,000, the same as Enough Is Enough.
-"Don't Say You Love Me" was a modestly successful comeback single and his last Hot 100 hit, which peaked at #58 on the Billboard Hot 100 and went to #4 on the Billboard Mainstream Rock chart.
+The album peaked at No. 64, but sold only 300,000, the same as Enough Is Enough.
+"Don't Say You Love Me" was a modestly successful comeback single and his last Hot 100 hit, which peaked at No. 58 on the Billboard Hot 100 and went to No. 4 on the Billboard Mainstream Rock chart.

 Squier's seventh album, Creatures of Habit, was released in 1991.
 Both critical and audience reception were mixed; many criticized the album for lacking innovation and being uninspired, mainly on the songwriting side.
 Some also found the album's polished sound somewhat outdated, since at the time of the album's release, alternative rock and especially grunge began ruling the rock scene.
-Peaking only at #117 in US, the album became his lowest charting since The Tale of the Tape.
-However, it contain the radio hits, "She Goes Down" and "Facts of Life".
+Peaking only at No. 117 in US, the album became his lowest charting since The Tale of the Tape.
+However, it contained the radio hits, "She Goes Down" and "Facts of Life".
 The former is Squier's last Top 5 on the Mainstream Rock charts and his highest charting radio single of the 1990s.
 Creatures of Habit was supported with a tour.

 In 1993, Squier released his final album with Capitol Records, Tell the Truth, with different sets of musicians performing the various tracks.
 Despite Squier himself comparing it favorably to Don't Say No, Capitol did little to nothing to promote it, which ended up becoming his first album not to chart at all and selling 37,000 US copies, per Nielsen Soundscan.

-After the album's release, Squier walked away from the label and music business as a whole.
+After the album's release, Squier departed from the record label.